ketanbodas/manage-card-deck/README.md

 This repository provides a module to manage deck of cards via rest endpoints.

 Code is divided into two packages -
-1. **deck** - This package contains the types and functions to manage decks
+1. **deck** - This package contains the types and functions to manage decks.
+This has a exposed struct types for Card and Deck and exposed functions (`CreateNewDeck`) to create new deck, open a deck (`OpenDeck`) and draw cards(`DrawCards`).
-2. **api**  - This package contains the [gin](https://github.com/gin-gonic/gin) based http server which provides endpoints to manage deck of cards
+2. **api**  - This package contains the [gin](https://github.com/gin-gonic/gin) based http server which provides endpoints to manage deck of cards.
+This package has a single exposed function called `StartServer`

 Test cases (>95% coverage) are written using [testify](https://github.com/stretchr/testify)